Model Checking Lower Bounds for Simple Graphs: Tree-Depth

-In words, $x,y$ have the same colors and for every vertex that is the child of one of them there exists a vertex that is a child of the other and these two vertices represent the same number.
+\item Suppose $eq_k(x,y)$ is defined, we will define $eq_{k+1}(x,y)$.
+We set In words, $x,y$ have the same colors and for every vertex that is the child of one of them there exists a vertex that is a child of the other and these two vertices represent the same number.

 \end{itemize}

 It is not hard to see that the formula $eq_h(x,y)$ uses $O(h)$ quantifiers.
 We are now ready to describe our construction.

 Fix $h>1$ and start with an instance of 3SAT with $n$ variables and suppose that these variables are named $x_i$, $i\in\{n,\ldots,2n-1\}$.
 The reason we number the variables this way is that it will be convenient for all of them to have an index high enough that a non-trivial tree is needed to describe it.
 For each variable $x_i$ construct a copy of the tree $T_i$ as described above.
 We will make use of $\log^{(h)}2n = \log^{(h)}n+o(1)$ colors so trees have height at most $h-1$.
 Color the roots of all these trees with a new color, call it $v$.